chrismarch/SoftBodySimulation/Assets/README.txt

 # Soft Body Simulation

-This is a quick exploration of soft body simulation.
-I'm interested in simple, procedural methods for deforming meshes in response to their collision with other objects, specifically, character meshes made of jelly (slimes!).
+This is a quick exploration of relatively simple, procedural methods for deforming meshes in response to their collision with other objects, specifically, character meshes made of jelly (slimes!).
 No animation assets are used in this project, the movement and deformation of the characters is all from the soft body simulation.

 ## Play in Unity Editor
 Download and open this project with Unity Editor 2018.2.
 Then start with the simplest scene, by opening Scenes/OneSlimePrototype, and pressing play.
 To view the point mass locations and springs, click the Gizmos button above the Game window to make sure it is highlighted.
 Be aware that displaying gizmos in scenes with many soft bodies may have a noticeable effect on framerate.